mach0/dangerdeep/dangerdeep/modernize-readme.txt

 - check clang tidy for readability-qualified-auto, readability-non-const-parameter
 - But why not just use two different classes for the TDC display?

+game::save_ptr isn't needed any longer and its usage is a clue where to replace pointers! load_ptr becomes obsolete then too! ai,convoy,game,sea_object. don't store target with every sea_object, only the user interface or player needs it! make sea_objects moveable...
+This all gives more changes than thought at first and much code is changed that is later replaced by new sensor work.
+We need to know the ID from inside the objects or ai needs to store still pointers to parent. hall of frame is broken, widget hangs! when starting game, sub is immediatly sunk, something is wrong. starting editor the player object seems broken, segfault

+later usage of rigid_body, generic_rudder etc.
+A generic pointer to sea_object may be unnecessary, the objects can report their models for display.

+crash in editor when placing new ship directly on top of sub.

 Notes